SindreKjelsrud/kjelsrud.dev/src/pages/bookmarks.md

 - [I Visited Mount Everest Base Camp](https://invidious.privacyredirect.com/watch?v=fHh29py_Uoc) a short film about a sherpa and his life
 - [Stone Locals: Rediscovering the Soul of Climbing](https://invidious.privacyredirect.com/watch?v=Yj7ZCYMgSvw) fantastic documentary about the people who climb
 - [The Yin & Yang of Gerry Lopez](https://invidious.privacyredirect.com/watch?v=GeTMPJ2B5VE) such a beautiful and inspiring surfing documentary

+## Podcasts

+- [Lex Fridman](https://lexfridman.com/podcast/) conversations about the nature of intelligence, consciousness, love, and power
+- [The Deprogram](https://www.buzzsprout.com/1890340) exploring and critically assessing the perceived “normalcy” of late-stage capitalism

 ## Repositories